• Skip to primary navigation

 Instructions

-• Toss olive oil, red wine vinegar, garlic, oregano, dill, salt, and pepper into a small bowl and mix together.
+• In a small bowl or jar, whisk together olive oil, red wine vinegar, garlic, oregano, dill, salt, and pepper until combined.

-• Add bell pepper, cucumber, tomatoes, onion, olives, and cheese to a large bowl.
-Pour salad dressing over the top and mix ingredients.
-Season with additional salt and pepper to taste.
+• Add bell pepper, cucumber, tomatoes, onion, olives, and feta to a large bowl.
+Pour the dressing over the salad and gently toss until evenly coated.

-• Refrigerate 1 to 2 hours for the flavors to blend.
+• Taste and adjust seasoning if needed.
+Serve immediately, or refrigerate for 1 to 2 hours to let the flavors blend.

 Video